LierB/dotfiles/installation.md

 And then copy or move your wallpapers in.

 ## Modify the rice
 Now it's time for your own creativity.
 Change the zsh-theme or create your own theme, add wallpapers, modify the .css files or whatever comes to your mind.
 Ask me, if you need help.
-I'm glad to support you.
+I'm glad to support you.<br>
+You can use this command to select the Fastfetch theme: <code>fastfetch-theme-selector</code><br>
+<a href="https://m3tozz.github.io/FastCat-Themes/">Click here to preview FastFetch configurations</a>

 I would be happy to see your results :3